EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 ![tracking](assets/mlflow_runs.png)

-### F. Using and Explaining different methods and concepts specific to time series
+### F.  Methods and concepts specific to time series

 ####  Naive Methods
 Naive Methods such as assuming the predicted value at time ‘t’ to be the actual value of the variable at time ‘t-1’ or rolling mean of series, are used to weigh how well do the statistical models and machine learning models can perform and emphasize their need.